AmpereComputingAI/ampere_model_library/classification/resnet_50_v2/README.md

 This folder contains the script to run ResNet-50 v2 on ImageNet classification task.\
-Variant supplied below in three different precisions accepts input of shape 224x224.
+Variant supplied below in two different precisions accepts input of shape 224x224.

 The original paper on the architecture is available here: https://arxiv.org/pdf/1512.03385.pdf